-20.3.2 Personal

-- General counselling (3 sessions per student each academic year, paid by ISN) - · Disability support services - 20.4 Students may be asked to attend regular meetings with the appropriate staff members to track their progress and attend the relevant academic support services as set out in the Pre-emptive Remedial Plan for an agreed period of time. - 20.5 If during the course of fortnightly meetings, a student is still having difficulties a more formal meeting will be called with the student and all staff involved to discuss an action plan.
+- Academic Skills Workshops - Academic Skills Labs - 5.3.2 Personal: - General Counselling (3 sessions per student each academic year, paid by ISN) - Disability Support Services - 5.4 Students may be asked to attend regular meetings with the appropriate staff members to track their progress and attend the relevant academic support services as set out in the Pre-emptive Remedial Plan for an agreed period of time. - 5.5 If during the course of fortnightly meetings, a student is still having difficulties a more formal meeting will be called with the student and all staff involved to discuss an action plan.
 This will be to ensure that ISN Psychology has considered and implemented all reasonable avenues of support for the student and academic, counselling, and disability support services will be set in place where appropriate for the remainder of the semester.
 Should a student, despite a Pre-emptive Remedial Plan, fail more than one unit, they will be sent an "AR" notice.
-This will activate the process as set out below. - 20.6 Counselling services can be outsourced to a third-party provider.
-Students seeking counselling support can contact the student liaison officer studentliaisonofficer@isn.edu.au to discuss their needs.
-The student liaison officer will provide students with a third-party provider's contact details or assist students to book in for such services. - 20.7 ISN will pay for up to 3 sessions of counselling per student each year.
+This will activate the process as set outbelow. - 5.6 Counselling services can be outsourced to a third-party provider.
+Students seeking counselling support can contact the student liaison officer studentliasonofficer@isn.edu.au to discuss their needs.
+The student liaison officer will provide students with a third-party provider's contact details or assist students to book in for such services. - 5.7 ISN will pay for up to 3 sessions of counselling per student each year.
 Any counselling service required in excess of 3 sessions is the responsibility of each student.